Resilient Monitoring in Heterogeneous Multi-robot Systems through Network Reconfiguration: Task Performance based Communication graph generation

 \subsection{One-hop observability}

-{In the context of this paper, we consider each robot in the team executing an individual monitoring task using its locally available measurements.
-In addition, although one could design distributed estimation schemes (\eg \cite{olfati2007dkf}), the asymptotic convergence of the consensus protocols makes the distributed estimation strategies ill-suited for state estimation of agile processes~\cite{FB-LNS} in large robotic networks.
-Hence, it is apparent that consensus-based distributed strategies are inadequate for estimating the state of an agile process using large robotic networks. } The fact that each robot performs individual monitoring task means it relies on its sensors or its immediate neighbors' sensors to estimate the state of the process of interest. {Consequently, we need a formal way to quantify the state estimation efficacy of a robot to estimate the state of a process using at most the measurements from its immediate neighbors.}
+In the context of this paper, we consider each robot in the team executing an individual monitoring task using its locally available measurements.
+In addition, although one could design distributed estimation schemes (\eg \cite{olfati2007dkf}), the asymptotic convergence of the consensus protocol makes the distributed estimation strategies ill-suited for state estimation of agile processes~\cite{FB-LNS} in large robotic networks. \final{ Hence in this paper we focus on robots performing individual monitoring task where they rely on their sensors or their immediate neighbors' sensors to estimate the state of the process of interest.} {Consequently, we need a formal way to quantify the state estimation efficacy of a robot to estimate the state of a process using at most the measurements from its own and its immediate neighbors.}

 To tackle this problem, we define a new notion of observability which we term as \textit{one-hop observability} ({OHO}).

 \begin{definition}[One-hop observable robot] A robot is said to be \textbf{one-hop observable} if the subsystem containing the robot and its one-hop neighbors is observable.
 Formally, if $\mathbf{H}_i$ is the output matrix associated with robot $i$ then the robot is one-hop observable if and only if the pair $(\mathbf{A}_e, \mathbf{H}_{{\mathcal{\Bar{N}}(i)}})$ is observable, where $\mathbf{H}_{{\mathcal{\Bar{N}}(i)}} = \left[\mathbf{H}_{i^1}^\top, \mathbf{H}_{i^2}^\top,\cdots, \mathbf{H}_{i^{|{\mathcal{\Bar{N}}(i)}|}}^\top \right]^\top$, ${\mathcal{\Bar{N}}(i)} = \{i^1, i^2, \cdots, i^{|{\mathcal{\Bar{N}}(i)}|}\}$. \end{definition}